 These explain why it was decided to nominate The Slate Landscape of Northwest Wales as a World Heritage Site.
 The nomination process was long and complex, but all involved have enjoyed working together.

-In presenting the Nomination the Right Honourable Helen Whately, Former Minister for Arts, Heritage and Tourism said:
+In presenting the Nomination in 2020 the Right Honourable Helen Whately, Former Minister for Arts, Heritage and Tourism said:

 “The Slate Landscape of Northwest Wales is ... deserving of this high accolade for its contribution to the exceptional collection of sites that form the UK’s globally important industrial heritage”